 In Baton Rouge’s legal system, there’s a term in personal injury cases called ‘contributory negligence.’
 It might gradually reduce the compensation you are due until almost nothing is left.
 But do not worry; Rozas Injury Law is here to guide you through these.

-We’ll uncover how contributory negligence affects personal injury cases in Baton Rouge and equip you with knowledge about its role in shaping results.
+So, we’ll uncover how contributory negligence affects personal injury cases in Baton Rouge and equip you with knowledge about its role in shaping results.

 You’ll get a comparison with comparative negligence and understand the factors that courts weigh up.
 Along with that, we will tackle ways to challenge it effectively.